| Case

 stages of the cable-net installation process:

-layout geometry of the cables, lug-plates and tension ring
+layout geometry of the cables, lug-plates and tension ring"Lift-off" position of

 factor against kentledge lift-off was adequate